stardrifter.org RefControl WallpaperSync

 Instructions:

 You create a list of sites, and the referrer that should be sent for each site.
+To adjust settings for a single site, use the name of that site in the list (for instance www.example.com).

 For the referrer, the following options are available: